Transition the business from small to a large enterprise

 The owner realizes that his business was becoming more and more complex.
 He was spending all of his time and energy managing the current activity and putting out the fires that kept popping up.
 He felt that he was missing key people to help him manage the business, but he couldn’t afford to hire more staff.

-He had always been good at dealing with the day-to-day issues that came up, but he had been struggling with the larger strategic planning and personnel issues.
 He didn't have the time or energy to devote to those things, and he was starting to feel like he was missing out on some key people and ideas that could help his business grow.
 On top of this, there is having financial difficulties.

-The owner had to make a lot of the decisions himself and felt overwhelmed by the complexity of the issues.
+He had to make most of the decisions himself, and he often felt overwhelmed by the complexity of the issues.
 Management of the company seemed to be blocked and not moving forward.
 He was also having difficulty keeping all of his customers happy.

 Paradoxically, regaining control over the company is not done by micro-management, but by delegation.
+Micromanagement might work—if you plan to clone yourself and work 48 hours a day.
+For the rest of us, it’s simply unsustainable.

 MARKET